 Mulching doesn’t offer a direct solution to stopping weed growth.
 However, when applied properly over the soil, mulches help prevent weed seeds buried inside from sprouting or growing.
 Burying cardboard or layers of newspaper beneath the mulch will help further deter weed growth.
 Just know that when the time comes for some weed removal, these materials can complicate things a little.

 Note that the land will still accommodate more weed seeds blown by the wind.
-So combine mulching along with other weed control mechanisms for the best outcomes.
+So combine your chosen types of mulching along with other weed control mechanisms for the best outcomes.

 Where Should You Place the Mulch?